echovisionlab/discogs-batch/readme.md

 This option will not resolve any dependency, but to simply execute with given etag or type.

-## About Chunk-Size and Concurrency
+### Concurrency

 The application will automatically resolve the current core size of running system (currently 80%).
-I will implement the manual options if any issue or request regarding this happens.
+If core count argument will override the default setting, and validate the value accordingly.

+The core count cannot exceed 80% of full core size of given machine, thus setting the value above will simply be ignored.

+Also, setting core count as negative value will also ignore the setting, which will simply set the core count to default(80%).

+### Chunk Size

 The default chunk-size is 3000, however, in average environment, I would recommend to set to 300~

-500. This is totally up to the I/O spec of the running client and database server.
-There are chances I may dig into this issue a bit deeper, to find the sweet spot (if possible.)
+500. This is totally up to the I/O spec of the running client and database server, so feel free to experiment with it.